Mon 30 October 2017

 Concerning me and IDE.
 No, I don't write my emails in my $EDITOR, but that's just because I work for Red Hat as a Desktop QA, so I am trying to use our products as much as possible (i.e., switching between Thunderbird and Evolution with local mails on IMAP server on localhost).
 Otherwise, everything else (from Python to writing a novel) I do in vim.

-Part of my problem is that I really don’t do large Python projects with zilion of files, classes, etc. in the Java meaning of the word.
+Part of my problem is that I really don’t do large Python projects with zilion of files, classes, etc. in the Java meaning of the word ‘project’.
 A colleague from the JBoss team was sitting next to me for many years.
 He was working almost all his hours on one project inside of the gigantic cloud of Java classes and symbols.
 For him there never was anything else than his IDE (originally Eclipse, now mostly IntelliJ IDEA), it was literally only program he run most of the day.
 He finally learnt how to run his unit tests inside of his IDE and then he just didn't use anything else (except, for some weird reason, he hated integrated support for git, so he used terminal just for that).
-When he needed that weird class in one of the other hundreds of classes it was just at his fingertips and love was good.
+When he needed that weird class in one of the other hundreds of classes it was just at his fingertips and life was good again.
 The only other alternative of using editor was him using a debugger, which was again in his IDE.

 That is unfortunately (?) not how I work.
 I usually write just plenty of not so complicated Python scripts and I need to run them in bash all the time (or via some other command line utility in our testing server on the other side of the world).
 I don’t use complicated weird list of classes (aside from one or two external libraries we try to keep ourselves mostly inside of the stdlib), I mostly don't use debugger (usually logging.debug() is the best debugging tool I can get anyway), so there is really not much I can expect from IDE.